How Do You Ground a Light Switch without a Ground Wire?

 Ground a Light Switch without a Ground Wire

-When you’re setting up your new home, one of the first things you’ll need to do is ground all of your light switches.
-This is important because it will keep any electricity from flowing through the switch and into the electrical wiring in your home.
+When you’re setting up your new home, one of the first things you’ll need to do is connect ground wires to all switches.
+This ensures a safe path for fault current.

 Tools You’ll Need